What's New.

 http://www.acrotex.net/blog/?tag=eqexam-package

-eDucation Bundle, so much so, it is also part of the AcroTeX Bundle
+eDucation Bundle, so much so, it is also part of The AcroTeX eDucation Bundle

 distribution.
 Highlights of this package are as follows: